-Heat a large non stick frying pan, when heated, drop in half of the butter and swirl around to coat the surface of the frying pan.
+Heat a large non stick frying pan over a medium heat, when heated, drop in half of the butter and swirl around to coat the surface of the frying pan.
 Be careful not to burn the butter.
 So working quickly, one at a time, dip four slices of the bread into the egg mixture, allow the excess egg mixture to run off into the bowl, then place in the frying pan.

 Cook for 1-2 minutes or until the underside is golden, turn the bread over and continue cooking.
 Remove from the frying pan when cooked and place on a serving platter.

 I like to use a paper towel here and remove any excess butter left in the frying pan, as this butter tends to burn.